Tébessa

-Tébessa or Tebessa (تبسة Tibissa, Tbessa or Tibesti), the classical Theveste, is the capital city of Tébessa Province region of northeastern Algeria.
+Tébessa or Tebessa (تبسة Tibissa, Tbessa or Tibesti), the classical Theveste, is the capital city of Tébessa Province in northeastern Algeria, near the border with Tunisia.
 It hosts several historical landmarks, the most important one being the wall that surrounds the city and its gates.
 The city is also known for its traditional Algerian carpets.
 Tébessa was home to over 190,000 people in 2007.

 Name

 Tebessa, written Tébessa in French, was known to the ancient Greeks as Thebéstē (Θεβέστη) or Hekatompýlē (Ἑκατομπύλη, 'Hundred Gates').
 This was Latinized as Theveste.

 History

-In antiquity, Theveste formed part of the Roman empire.
+In antiquity, Theveste formed part of the Roman Republic.

 After the establishment of the Roman Empire, the 3rd Augustan Legion was based in Theveste before being transferred to Lambaesis.
 Theveste later became a Roman colony, probably under Trajan in the early 2nd century.
 At the time of Trajan it was a flourishing city with around 30,000 inhabitants.
-The ruins surviving in present-day Tebessa are very rich in ancient monuments, among them being a triumphal arch of Caracalla, a Roman temple, and a Christian basilica of the 4th century.
+The ruins surviving in present-day Tebessa are very rich in ancient monuments, among them being the Arch of Caracalla, Roman triumphal arch, a Roman temple, and a Christian basilica of the 4th century.

 There is mention of a council held there by the Donatists.
 Among its saints were its bishop Lucius, who assisted at the 256 Council of Carthage and died as a martyr two years later; Maximilianus, martyred on 12 March 295; and Crispina, martyred on 5 December 304.
 Some of its other bishops are known: Romulus in 349; Urbicus in 411; Felix exiled by the Vandals in 484; Palladius mentioned in an inscription.

 During the 4th and 5th centuries, Theveste was a hotbed of Manichaeism as well.
 In June 1918, a Latin codex of 26 leaves written by the Manichaeans was discovered in a cave near the city.
 A month later, Henri Omont found its other 13 initial leaves.
 The whole book is now known as the Tebessa codex and is kept in Cologne.
 It has been edited by Markus Stein.

-Theveste was rebuilt by the patrician Solomon at the beginning of the reign of Justinian I. Solomon built his own tomb in Theveste, which still exists.
+Theveste was rebuilt and incorporated into Byzantine North Africa by the patrician Solomon at the beginning of the reign of Justinian I. Solomon built his own tomb in Theveste, which still exists.

 In the 7th century, the Muslim conquest reduced Theveste in importance but did not completely destroy it.
 In the 11th century, Banu Hilal, an Arab tribe originally living between the Nile and Red Sea, settled in Tripolitania, Tunisia, and Constantinois (the area around Constantine and Tebessa).

 During the 16th century, the Ottoman Empire established a small garrison of Janissaries in Tebessa.

 In 1851, the town was occupied by the French.
 It became the capital of its canton, then an arrondissement of the department of Constantine in Algeria.
 Later, its arrondissement was moved to the department of Bône.
 After Algerian independence, it became the capital of its own eponymous province.